indiejames/vscode-clojure-debug/README.md

 {:debug-repl {:resource-paths ["/Library/Java/JavaVirtualMachines/jdk1.8.0_45.jdk/Contents/Home/lib/tools.jar"]
               :repl-options {:nrepl-middleware [debug-middleware.core/debug-middleware]}
               :dependencies [[org.clojure/clojure "1.8.0"]
-                             [debug-middleware "0.3.9"]]}
+                             [debug-middleware "0.3.10"]]}
 ```

 **IMPORTANT** When you update the Continuum extension to a newer version, be sure to update your dependency to match the extension version.
-The middleware version is synced to the the extension version, so if you are using extension version 1.0.0 then you should use version 1.0.0 for your debug-middleware dependency.
+The middleware version is synced to the the extension version, so if you are using extension version x.y.z then you should use version x.y.z for your debug-middleware dependency.

 #### Setting up a launch.json file